clouseau/macports-lamp/README.md

 macports-lamp
 =============

-Builds a LAMP stack on OS X 10.9 using MacPorts.
+Builds a LAMP (MAMP) stack on OS X 10.9 Mavericks using MacPorts.

 Intended to be used on a fresh 10.9 install.